ebruri/ajr-portfolio/README.md

 ## Research & Planning Log

+Saturday August 6th
+* 9:00 Add SVG code for scrolling
+* 12:00 Work on the work list
+* 17:00 Complete work list

+Friday August 5th
+* 13:00 Add about me text and image

 Wednesday August 3rd
 * 16:00 Add image to the introduction page and polish it up